enino84/enino84.github.io/software/TEDA.md

 simulation.run()
 ```

-You can then request the errors for plotting purposes or statistical computations:
+You can then request the backgound and analysis errors per assimilation step for plotting purposes or statistical computations:

 ```python
 import matplotlib.pyplot as plt